Sandra Day O’Connor, first woman to serve on Supreme Court, dies at 93

 “It is through this shared understanding of who we are that we can follow the approaches that have served us best over time — working collaboratively together in communities and in government to solve problems, putting country and the common good above party and self-interest, and holding our key governmental institutions accountable.”

-In 2018, O’Connor withdrew from public life, announcing she was diagnosed with the beginning stages of dementia, “probably” the same disease that afflicted her husband.
+O’Connor’s 2018 withdrawal from public life came with an announcement she was diagnosed with the beginning stages of dementia, “probably” the same disease that afflicted her husband.

 Current justices have continued to further O’Connor’s mission.
 Justice Sonia Sotomayor, who became the third woman to serve on the Supreme Court, sits on iCivics’s board, and multiple justices have participated in events with the group.